TheSkyentist/GELATO/README.md

 ## Citation

 If you use GELATO for your work, please provide a link to this GitHub repository and cite the version used on Zenodo: [https://zenodo.org/record/5831730](https://zenodo.org/record/5831730).
+Please also cite [Hviding et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022AJ....163..224H/abstract).

 ## License